gazebosim/sdf_tutorials/composition/proposal.md

     `//static` can only be false if all models included via the file are non-static.

-    This alternative was abanoded because this is not very simple, and has relatively complicated rules.
+    This alternative was abandoned because this is not very simple, and has relatively complicated rules.
 See
     [sdf_tutorials#33](https://github.com/osrf/sdf_tutorials/issues/33) for a
     brief mention.